Alastair3D/bowling_challenge/README.md

 # bowling_challenge

-This project models counting & summing the scores of a 1-player, 10-frame bowling game.
+This project models counting & summing the scores of a 1-player, 10-frame game of ten-pin bowling.

 To run the tests:
 Step 1: git clone https://github.com/Alastair3D/bowling_challenge